 Often, there can be misfiring engine issues.
 When you start the engine, the spark plug fails to ignite and start the engine.
 Also, when revving up, the engine might struggle.
 Faulty spark plugs or bad fuel injectors can cause this.
 The fuel and air mixture will often be inaccurate due to faulty carbs on the engine.
 As it happens, there will be less air than required for the fuel.

 For this, the engine starts causing unusual noises.
-Besides the faulty carburetor, the spark plug may be too old or loose.
-Also, dirt and residual accumulation are responsible for the problem.
+Besides the faulty carburettor, the spark plug may be too old or loose pistons.
+Dirt and residual accumulation are also responsible for the problem.

 Poor Acceleration: